College of Technology & Engineering, Udaipur: Facilities

 The department has its own library.

 Department of Electronics and Communication Engineering

 The department teaches Electronics, Telecommunication, IT, VLSI, Telecommunication, Microprocessor, and Microwave Engineering.

 The curriculum of the four-year B.E degree course in Electronics and Communication Engineering is a theoretical and practical course, with industrial exposure.
+It has Club of Robotics and Electronics(CORE) which is student driven club.

 Facilities

 Support to meet the objectives of the department is provided by the following laboratories: